-Please note: To keep everyone safe during the prolonged pandemic, Iris Orchestra is requiring everyone who attends all Iris Orchestra concerts to wear a mask at all times inside GPAC or the Memphis Brooks Museum of Art.
+Please note: To keep everyone safe during the prolonged pandemic, Iris Orchestra strongly recommends everyone who attends all Iris Orchestra concerts to wear a mask at all times inside GPAC or the Memphis Brooks Museum of Art.
 Click Here for more information.

 In All Time

 A concert honoring the life of Peter Formanek

 Fesjian, Cara: Concerto for the Upside, In gratitude of the life and friendship of Peter Formanek

 Mozart: Concerto for Two Pianos in E-flat Major, No. 10

 Dvořák: Symphony No. 9 in E minor, op.95, “From the New World”

 To purchase tickets by phone, call the GPAC box office at (901) 751-7500

 Two heavy hitters in the classical music realm join Iris Orchestra in March.
 Israeli pianists Inon Barnatan and Alon Goldstein have each performed with Iris in seasons past: this commemorative concert doubles the impact by bringing both as they band together to perform Mozart’s delightful Concerto for Two Pianos in E-flat Major.
 The piece will be preceded by a work commissioned in memory of Peter Formanek, a passionate supporter of Iris whose passing in 2020 marks a deep loss.
 In this new, post-COVID world, the program will appropriately conclude with a work that was one of Peter’s favorites: Dvořák’s New World Symphony.